srijith1996/FSL-SAGE/README.md

 \
-We also support multiruns in parallel using the [hydra-joblib-launcher](https://hydra.cc/docs/plugins/joblib_launcher/) Thus, it is possible to run multiple experiments for different combinations of hyperparams, models, datasets or algorithms.
+We also support multiruns in parallel using the [hydra-joblib-launcher](https://hydra.cc/docs/plugins/joblib_launcher/) Thus, it is possible to run multiple experiments for different combinations of hyperparams, models, datasets or algorithms given sufficient GPU memory.
 ```bash
 python main.py -m model=resnet18,simple_conv algorithm=fed_avg,sl_single_server,sl_multi_server,cse_fsl,fsl_sage
 ```
 The above would create parallel jobs that would run main.py on all combinations of specified options.
+The number of jobs can be controlled by modifying the `hydra.launcher.n_jobs` option in [`config.yaml`](./src/hydra_config/config.yaml) or by specifying `hydra.launcher.n_jobs=<jobs>` as an option to the script.

-## Inference Plots
+### Inference Plots
-Please check out the functions used in the [`plot_results.py`](./inference/plot_results.py) and the configs in [`exp_configs.yaml`](./inference/exp_config.yaml) on how to generate the plots for accuracy, communication load, etc.
+Please check out the [readme](./inference/README.md), the functions used in the [`plot_results.py`](./inference/plot_results.py) and the configs in [`exp_configs.yaml`](./inference/exp_config.yaml) on how to generate the plots for accuracy, communication load, etc.